 Leaf smoke can cause breathing difficulties in both children and adults.
 This happens because the smoke irritates the lungs, causing coughing, chest discomfort, wheezing, shortness of breath, etcetera.

 Leaves also contain ammonia, which harms humans because it can irritate the eyes and cause breathing problems.

 Leaving your leaves on the lawn or in trash cans where they will decompose rather than burning them will reduce the risk of getting respiratory problems.

 See Related: Is Dry Shampoo Bad for the Environment?

 Like cigarette smoke, leaf smoke contains carcinogens (cancer-causing substances) that can cause lung and other cancers.
 Burning leaves is strongly linked to an increased risk of cancer compared to people who don’t burn their leaves and those who compost them and leave the soil untouched.

 Leaf smoke contains high amounts of polyaromatic hydrocarbons (PAHs).
 These are found in coal tar and are known to cause cancer because they alter DNA molecules.

 See Related: Why is Hairspray Bad for the Environment?

 How does burning leaves affect wildlife?

-Leaves are mainly made up of carbon, nitrogen, hydrogen, alkaline etcetera.
-When these materials are burnt, they release toxic elements that can kill or harm wildlife in different ways.
+Burning leaves hurt wildlife because the smoke and chemicals released can harm them.
+Leaves mainly comprise carbon, nitrogen, hydrogen, alkaline, etc. When burnt, these materials release toxic elements that can kill or harm wildlife differently.